proto-zero/budget-calculator/README.md

 - When users select a yard item, list chosen items like a receipt
 - subtract item cost from the budget and update the remaining balance
 - change remaining balance color to reflect when approaching last 10% of budget or overbudget

+## TODO
+- adjust price from pennies to dollars and decimals
+- + Create layout for item cards
+- + Push state from item cards to outline
+- Add the total price from each selected item card
+- display the remaining balance